devops329/devops/instruction/deliverable3UnitTesting/deliverable3UnitTesting.md

 We also generate a version file that contains the latest version ID based upon the time that the code was committed.

-Here is the step to add these to pieces.
+Here is the step to add these two pieces.

 ```yml
 - name: Update coverage and version